 - Fairbanks North Star Borough Parks and Recreation Department: Birch Hill, Chena Lake and Tanana Lakes recreation areas; the site has good trail maps for the recreation areas.
 Look under General Info > Dept Info for links to several trail maps.

 - Skijoring trails page: Has good suggestions and links to maps for skijoring trails, which are good for just about any winter non-motorized activities.
 Some are good for motorized use, too.
-You can donate to the skijoring group’s trails work from their main page.
+You can donate to the skijoring group’s trails work from their main page (scroll down).

 - SnowTRAC grooming pool trails: Maps of trails statewide that are groomed for snowmachines but are open to other uses; includes Yukon Quest, Chena River SRA, Denali Highway.

-- Fairbanks Cycle Club ride maps: No longer updated (TrailMapper replaced these), but they are still a good source of information.
+- Fairbanks Cycle Club ride maps: No longer updated, but they are still a good source of information.

 - Fairbanks Snow Travelers Trails database: Good information on trails.
 Focuses on snowmachine use.
 Requires account.